diegosadrinas/diegosadrinas/README.md

 ### Hi! 👋

-- 🔭 Here you'll see me working on some web development projects in Python (flask and jinja template) and Javascript.
+- 🌱 I’m a software engineer with experience in Javascript, Python and Ruby.
+I'm currently working at Kyndryl developing bot apps in JS and web apps using Rails.

-- 🌱 I’m currently learning full-stack web development with javascript and react.
+- 🔭 Here you'll see me working on some portfolio projects and coding exercises involving Python (flask and jinja template) and Javascript.

 - 📫 How to reach me: dsadrinas@gmail.com